-- Improvements to 8th Street will begin in Spring 2022 and are expected to continue through early 2024.
+Improvements to 8th Street began Spring 2022 and are expected to continue through early 2024.

-- Improvements to J Street are planned to begin in late Summer 2022 and will continue through 2024.
+Improvements to J Street began in late Summer 2022 and will continue through 2024.

 Will there be a childcare facility on campus?

-Yes.
-The Child Care Center demonstrates our commitment to building a culture and environment that allows our associates’ families to grow and thrive.
-Offering discovery-driven approach to learning with tech-enabled curriculum, the 73,000 square-foot amenity will support up to 500 children, ranging from infants to Pre-K, of associates based in Northwest Arkansas.
-Page Southerland Page, Inc. is our design architect for the Child Care Center.
-The Child Care Center will be completed late 2023.
+Yes!
+The newly unveiled childcare center, Little Squiggles Children’s Enrichment Center, demonstrates our commitment to building a culture and environment that allows our associates’ families to grow and thrive.
+Offering a discovery-driven approach to learning with a research-based curriculum, the 73,000 square-foot amenity will support over 500 children, ranging from six-weeks to pre-K, of campus-based associates in Northwest Arkansas.
+The childcare center is scheduled to be completed in May 2024.

 Will there be a fitness facility on campus?

-With construction underway, Walton Family Whole Health & Fitness plans to open to members in late 2023.
+Yes.
+With construction well underway, Walton Family Whole Health & Fitness plans to open to members in early 2024.
 At more than 360,000 square feet, the new facility will have seamless integration with its natural surroundings and connection to community offering robust programming and resources to support the mind, body and spirit of every individual.

 Are you planning to build a hotel on the new Home Office campus?

 Yes.
-From recruiting visits and company gatherings to visiting associates coming to share and learn, having a hotel within campus will enhance each visit.
+From recruiting visits and company gatherings to visiting associates coming to share and learn, having an on-campus hotel will enhance each visit.